 Government schemes are an important part of the UPSC syllabus.
 Every year, questions are asked based on recent government schemes both in the IAS prelims and mains exams.
-In this article, you can read all about the Sugamya Bharat Abhiyan, a government scheme for the differently-abled community in India.
+In this article, you can read all about the Sugamya Bharat Abhiyan (Accessible India Campaign), a government scheme for the differently-abled community in India.

 |Get some useful tips and tricks from the IAS Toppers themselves by visiting the linked page now!!